tomrndom/fnEvent/src/pages/custom-pages/registration.md

 title: REGISTRATION
 userRequirement: NONE
 ---
 <BR>The 2022 OCP Global Summit will be an in-person event.
 All sessions will be recorded and shared with the Community after the event.
 Now that we have expanded the Summit to 3 days, we have adjusted prices accordingly.
 Please find the registration dates and fees below.
-Please direct any questions to [registration@opencompute.org](mailto:registration@opencompute.org)
+Please direct any questions to <a href="mailto:registration@opencompute.org" target="_blank" style="color:#94C400">registration@opencompute.org</a>

 **Registration Options**